 Recently I’ve received a Raspberry pi camera board.
 So decided to make a post about it.

-Raspberry PI comes with two interesting connectors on board.
-One is between Ethernet and HDMI and another is near GPIO.
-The one closer to Ethernet connector is CSI (Camera Serial Interface) bus interface.
+Raspberry PI comes with two interesting connectors onboard.
+One is between Ethernet and HDMI, and another is near GPIO.
+The one closer to the Ethernet connector is CSI (Camera Serial Interface) bus interface.
 This interface is common in mobile phones with cameras.
-This interface is specially designed for high data rates that is necessary for transferring pixel data.
+This interface is specially designed for high data rates that are necessary for transferring pixel data.

-Camera board is a small size (25mm x 20mm x 9mm) board where fixed focus 5MP camera module (OV5647) is assembled.
-Camera connects to Raspberry Pi via 15cm ribbon cable.
+The camera board is a small (25mm x 20mm x 9mm) board where a fixed-focus 5MP camera module (OV5647) is assembled.
+The camera connects to Raspberry Pi via a 15cm ribbon cable.
 Camera module is capable of producing 1080p images at 30fps or 720p at 60 fps and 640x480p at 60/90 fps.
-Obviously such images and fps require high speed interface and processing.
-So CSI is connected directly go Raspberry Pi GPU which can process images without ARM intervention.
-This is why camera module is much better choice than USB camera which occupies main processor and slows down whole system.
+Obviously, such images and fps require a high-speed interface and processing.
+So CSI is connected directly to Raspberry Pi GPU, which can process images without ARM intervention.
+This is why the camera module is a much better choice than the USB camera, which occupies the main processor and slows down the whole system.
 GPU processing also benefits with fast H264 video encoding and JPEG compression capabilities.

-Camera board ships with ribbon cable already attached to it, so the only thing is left is to attach the other end to Raspberry Pi CSI connector.
-Cable snaps in to connector pretty easy.
-First remove yellow transparent sticker from connector and then loosen brown clip.
-Attach ribbon cable with blue side towards Ethernet connector and press down the clip.
-Connection seems to firm enough for carrying the thing around.
+The camera board ships with a ribbon cable already attached to it, so the only thing is left is to attach the other end to the Raspberry Pi CSI connector.
+The cable snaps into the connector pretty easily.
+First, remove the yellow transparent sticker from the connector and then loosen the brown clip.
+Attach ribbon cable with the blue side towards Ethernet connector and press down the clip.
+The connection seems to firm enough for carrying the thing around.

-Hardware attachment is easy task.
-Now we need to set up camera for work.
-If you are using newest raspberry distribution, then the most work is already done.
-If not, be sure to upgrade software and firmware to newest version running following commands through shell:
+Hardware attachment is an easy task.
+Now we need to set up the camera for work.
+If you are using the newest raspberry distribution, then the most work is already done.
+If not, be sure to upgrade software and firmware to the newest version running the following commands through shell:

 sudo apt-get update